 Reporting to the Associate Dean of Students for Health and Wellness Initiatives, the Director is responsible for the general oversight of the Student Counseling Center, which has an American Psychological Association accredited training program.
 The Director provides vision and leadership in establishing and monitoring the scope and direction of the Center, ensuring its operation is consistent with national standards of practice.
 The Director is responsible for the direct oversight and management of the Center to include personnel management, assessment, budget management, policy formation, logistics, and strategic planning.
 The Director also serves as the primary liaison from the Center to the University and surrounding community.
-As a licensed psychologist, the Director provides direct counseling and education services to students; consultation to students, faculty, and staff; and clinical supervision to doctoral interns.
+As a licensed clinician, the Director provides direct counseling and education services to students; consultation to students, faculty, and staff; and clinical supervision to doctoral interns.
 The Director ensures staff and programs work collaboratively with other Student Affairs departments, faculty, and staff.
 The Director also oversees the Center for Students in Recovery.

 In addition to those mentioned above, the responsibilities of the Director include, but are not limited to, the following: